Stevia plant is a small, sweet, leafy herb of South American origin.

 At its natural habitat, stevia plant leaves are harvested by hand picking as and when required.
 However, most of the stevia that is made available in the markets, grown in the greenhouse, or at least under supervised farming.
 If you grow your own stevia plant in the backyard, pick up leaves with a short petiole for use.
 In general, fresh leaves can be sundried, powdered, and stored in an airtight container for future use.

 To store, place it in a cool, dark, humid-free place like the one you do for other dried herbs such as oregano, where it will stay fresh for several months.

 |Stevia sugar (Rebaudioside-A).|

-Farm fresh stevia plant leaves can be used directly in drinks as sweetener.
-However, most often its dried powder/ refined stevioside/ stevia syrup are being used in the cooking.
+Farm fresh stevia plant leaves can be used directly in drinks as a sweetener.
+However, most often its dried powder/ refined stevioside/ stevia syrup is being used in the cooking.

 Remember to use dried stevia sugar in small proportions, as it is nearly 30 times sweeter than cane sugar.
 Roughly, one teaspoonful of dried leaves powder is equivalent to one cup of sugar; therefore, use it in small quantities adjusting the amount to achieve your desired levels of sweetness.

 You can also make stevia syrup by adding a cup of hot water to 1/4 cup of fresh, finely-crushed leaves.
 This mixture is allowed to settle down for 24 hours, filtered, and then refrigerated.
 You may also want to buy stevia sugar rebaudioside-A which is a white, crystalline powder, approximately 300 times sweeter than cane sugar.

 In Japan and many East Asian regions, stevia plant parts are being used to sweeten tea, sweets, sauce, confectionary, and soft drinks.